noahcussatti/pokemonjs/README.md

 ## Acknowledgements ##

-* Thank you to pokeapi for allowing us to use their open source API
+* Pokeapi for allowing us to use their open source API - [pokeapi](https://pokeapi.co)
+* Bulbapedia for information on the core mechanics of Pokemon - [bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Main_Page)